kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

   - Subscription
   - Both: source has open data and paid services simultaneously
 - `COST`
-  - Indicative cost, if subscription
+  - Indicative cost, if a subscription
 - `HIGHEST_FREQUENCY`
   - Highest frequency available from an exploratory inspection, e.g.,
     - Annual